shentufoundation/testnet/README.md

 To start a local RESTful server connected to the full node connected above

 ```
-certik rest-server
+shentud rest-server
 ```

-you can look through the swagger documents through `localhost:1317/swagger/` while the `certik rest-server` is running.
+you can look through the swagger documents through `localhost:1317/swagger/` while the `Shentu rest-server` is running.

 For example, to query the current validators